5 Tips to Write a Winning Graphic Design Brief

 It’s also important to understand that you can help yourself save money simply by ensuring that your design brief is complete and detailed.

 This will help you avoid the cost of additional meetings, redesigns or other issues due to poor communication.
-It also forces both the client and the designer to stay within the scope of the project.
+It also forces both the client and the designer to stay within the project's scope.

 3 – Establish Deadlines Right Away

-Set a deadline that considers the complexity of the project, the amount of money you are willing to spend, and the deliverables you expect to receive.
-This, along with the budget, will help designers get a clear picture of what they have to work with.
+Set a deadline that considers the project's complexity, the amount of money you are willing to spend, and the deliverables you expect to receive.
+This and the budget will help designers get a clear picture of what they have to work with.

 If possible, give plenty of time.
-Graphic designers will be able to do better work if they have adequate time.
+Graphic designers can do better work if they have adequate time.
 If you do have an urgent need, be upfront about it.

 You may pay more, but some designers can still do impressive work in short order.
 Also, keep in mind that some flexibility can work to your benefit.